JosephLeger/Workflow_RNA-seq/README.md

 Create a 'Raw' subdirectory and put all the raw FASTQ files inside.
 Raw FASTQ files must be compressed in '.fq.gz' or '.fastq.gz' format.
 If it is not the case, you need to compress them using `gzip Raw/*.fastq`.

+For the following examples, this folder tree will be used :

 <p align="left">
 <img src="https://github.com/JosephLeger/Bulk_RNA-seq/blob/main/img/paths.png"  width="50%" height="50%">
 </p>